venomwine/AMCOP/README.md

 ## Important

 If you add a file to a visual studio project, You don't forget android.mk file check.
+If an error occurs in the OpenGL, Take a look at the "/AMCOP/vsProject/lib_opengl" folder.

 ## Author